w0-0p/Linux-Forensics/Live_Analysis/Live_Analysis.md

   - displayed type (name) not matching real file type
   - modified system binary
   - binary in strange location
-  - high entropy (file is encrypted)
+  - high entropy (file is encrypted) use: https://github.com/sandflysecurity/sandfly-entropyscan
 - hidden files or directories starting with `.`, `..`, `...`
 - `/tmp`, `/var/tmp`, `/dev/shm`: world-writable directories (often used to drop malicious files)
 - `#ls -alp`: lists element with a / at the end (allows to see empty spaces)